Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

     RTR (RoT for Reporting)
         A computing engine capable of reliably reporting information held by the RTS

-TCG:s take on it is:
+**TCG** = Trusted Computing Group.
+"Founded in 1999 by Compaq, HP, IBM, Intel and Microsoft" TCG:s take on it is:

     -----------------------------